 We are creating work that means something to us and to our readers.
-Pushing myself to write at a speed that wasn’t aligned with me brought up all the writing mindset issues that used to plague me regularly but now rarely do.
+Pushing myself to write at a speed that wasn’t aligned with my own creative processes brought up all the writing mindset issues that used to plague me regularly but now rarely do.

 - Who am I to do this?
 I’m not smart enough or creative enough to have ideas come so fast. (imposter syndrome)